-SHW904.3 owning, in whole or part, a horse being exhibited at an approved show or set of shows held on the same show grounds in which that judge is officiating.
-However, the judge is allowed to judge speed events or Level I classes and be allowed to show at the same show or set of shows on the same show grounds.
+SHW904.3 owning, in whole or part, a horse being exhibited at a show or set of shows held on the same show grounds in which that judge is officiating.
+However, the judge is allowed to judge speed events, EWD, or Level I classes and be allowed to show at the same show or set of shows on the same show grounds.

-SHW904.4 being involved in the management of a show while officiating as a judge at that show
+SHW904.4 being involved in the management of a show or set of shows while officiating as a judge at that show.

-SHW904.5 judging a horse belonging to or being exhibited by any member of his/her immediate family (spouse, son, daughter, father, mother, sister, brother.)
+SHW904.5 judging a horse belonging to or being exhibited at a show or set of shows by any member of his/her immediate family as defined in SHW220.

-SHW904.6 judging a horse that he/she has been owner, trainer, agent in any capacity, or conditioner of that horse within the previous three months.
+SHW904.6 judging a horse at a show or set of shows that he/she has been owner, trainer, agent in any capacity, or conditioner of that horse within the previous three months.